redecheck/redecheck/README.md

 ## Running ReDeCheck

-Once you have ReDeCheck correctly packaged and ready to run, there are two main requirements for effective use of the tool:
+Once you have ReDeCheck correctly packaged and ready to run, then there are two points that you must understand in order to effectively use the tool:

-1. Understanding the configuration parameters and how they affect the way the tool works
+1. The configuration parameters and how they affect the way the tool works.
-2. Understanding the reports produced by the tool to effectively analyse the differences between the two versions of the web page under test.
+2. The reports produced by the tool and the way in which they support the analysis of the differences between the two versions of a web page under test.

 ### Configuration Parameters